mjordan/islandora_scg/README.md

 * Book (in development)
 * Newspaper (in development)

-The images are very simple, just a colored background with the title of the object in white text, as illustrated by this thumbnail datastream:
+The images are very simple, just a colored background with the title of the object in white text as illustrated by this thumbnail datastream:

 ![Islandora Sample Content Generator thumbnail for images](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_scg/islandora_scg_sample_tn.jpg)

-Paged content (including PDFs) have a white background with black text:
+Paged content (including PDFs) has a white background with black text:

 ![Islandora Sample Content Generator thumbnail for paged content](https://dl.dropboxusercontent.com/u/1015702/linked_to/islandora_scg/islandora_scg_sample_tn_paged.jpg)